-Mr Elkin is a designer and maker with nearly a decade of professional and pedagogical experience.
-He has taken up the position of Research Assistant Professor in Environment and Interior Design at The Hong Kong Polytechnic University.
-His research focuses on tooling-based research, design representation, and design agency.
+Mr Elkin is a designer, builder, and maker with a decade of design and pedagogical experience.
+He has taken up the position of Assistant Professor in Environment and Interior Design at The Hong Kong Polytechnic University.
+His work focuses on connections between tooling/physical capital, spatial agency, and design representation.